DennisB97/FS22FlyPathfinding/README.md

 ## Installation

 Place the flyPathfinding folder into mod folder's "scripts" folder.
+Add the script files included to the modDesc.xml

 If debug commands needed then modDesc.xml needs the following input and actions:
 And their translation for the actions in the l10n file.